Eye refraction and function: How does the eye work?

 For good vision, this focus point must be on the retina.
-The retina is the tissue that lines the inside of the back of the eye, where light-sensitive cells (photoreceptors) capture images in much the same way that film in a camera does when exposed to light.
+The retina is the tissue that lines the inside of the back of the eye, where light-sensitive cells (photoreceptors) capture images in much the same way the digital sensors in a camera do when exposed to light.

 These images then are transmitted through the eye's optic nerve to the brain for interpretation.